fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <ul>
   <li>Access Control Lists (ACLs): It is account level control.
 It defines which account/groups can access and type of access.
 It can be attach by object or bucket.</li>
   <li>Bucket Policies: It is account level and user level control.
 It defines who and what is allowed or denied. - allows across account</li>
+  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html">Presigned URL</a> gives access to the object identified in the URL.
+For this creation, is necessary to provide a security credentials and then specify a bucket name, an object key, an HTTP method (PUT for uploading objects), and an expiration date and time.
+The presigned URLs are valid only for the specified duration.
+This is the most secure way to provide the vendor with time-limited access to the log file in the S3 bucket.</li>
   <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-iam-policies.html">IAM Policy</a>: It is user level control.
 A policy attached to a user can give permission to access S3 bucket</li>
   <li>IAM Role for EC2 instance can allow EC2 instance access S3 bucket</li>
   <li>Access Point</li>